ctb/titus-blog/src/2017-sourmash-sra-microbial-wgs.rst

 For 361,077 SRA samples, we cannot identify 8707 against the 52,000 RefSeq microbial genomes.
 That's about 2.4%.

+Most of the 340,000+ samples are human pathogens.
+I can do a breakdown later, but it's all E. coli, staph, tuberculosis, etc.

-From the 8707, I randomly chose and downloaded 34 entire samples.
+From the 8707 unidentified, I randomly chose and downloaded 34 entire samples.
 I ran them all through the MEGAHIT assembler, and 27 of them assembled (the rest looked like PacBio, which MEGAHIT doesn't assemble).
 Of the 27, 20 could not be identified against the RefSeq genomes.
-This suggests that about 60% of the 8707 samples are samples that are (a) Illumina sequence, (b) assemble-able, and (c) not identifiable.
+This suggests that about 60% of the 8707 samples (5200 or so) are samples that are (a) Illumina sequence, (b) assemble-able, and (c) not identifiable.

 You can download the signatures `here
 <http://spacegraphcats.ucdavis.edu.s3.amazonaws.com/2017-01-18-microbial-wgs-sigs.tar.gz>`__ -